lohcoh/lohcoh-core/lohcoh-docs/Generator/LowkoderObjectSystem.md

 A specific branch of the tree root may be selected from the object system, then mutated, then saved to the object system to create a new branch of the tree.

+	using (var root = los.Open(revision)
+	{
+		// get columns for edit table for a given model type var columns = root.ColumnsSets.Where(columns => set.SystemType == modelType).Items;
+	}

-Immediately after an object system is created it has a single branch, called the prime branch.
+Immediately after an object system is created it has a single branch, called the prime branch, which is initially empty.
-The prime branch has an index of -1;
-Immediately after an object system is created the prime branch should be populate and saved to create the *master* branch.
+Immediately after an object system is created the prime branch should be populated and saved to create a *master* branch.
-The master branch has an index of 0.
+Any branch created from the prime brnach is referred to as a master branch.

 ## Creating and initializing an object system

+A tree 'root' is the LOS equivalent of an Entity Framework context, it represents a session and it defines the data contained in a LOS object tree.
 To create an instance of a LOS object system you first create a system object, then 'prime' the system by creating the master branch...

 	public interface Application {
 		string Title { get; set; }
 	}

+	public abstract class BloggingApplicationRoot : LosRoot
+    {
+		Application Application { get; set; }
+        public List<BlogSubscription> Blogs { get; set; }
+        public PostsDashboard Posts { get; set; }
+        public List<Reports> Reports { get; set; }
+    }

     var los = new LOSObjectSystem();
+	los.AddRoot<LowkoderRoot>();
+	los.AddRoot<BloggingApplicationRoot>();

 	// Insert a new object
 	los.Prime.Put<Application>(a => Title = "TPS Report Manager 3000");